rosblox/blox-micro-ros/README.md

 ## Data

-The BloX micro-ROS publishes data according to the code run on the micro controller.
+The BloX micro-ROS publishes data according to the code which runs on the micro controller.

 ## Programming a Teensy with micro-ROS in the Arduino IDE